vincentchachere/Active-Directory-and-Azure-Setup/README.md

 ***

-### Step 6: Setup Remote Desktop for non-administrative users on Client-1
+### 8. ) Setup Remote Desktop for non-administrative users on Client-1

 - Log back into <ins>Client-1</ins> as user: `mydomain.com\jane_admin`